Designing a Middle Class 1940s Living Room: Comfort and Style

 • Streamlined, functional pieces were common.
 Upholstered sofas and armchairs, often with rounded arms, were standard.
 Occasional tables were simple, usually wood.
 Utility was paramount.
 It might seem odd at first, but comfort was everything.

 • Personal touches truly mattered.
 Family photos, small framed prints, and practical items like radios or lamps were typical.
-Handmade textiles, like crochet throws, added warmth.
-The truth is, it was about creating a cozy, lived-in feel.
+Handmade textiles, like crochet throws, added warmth. it was about creating a cozy, lived-in feel.

 • Simple, functional lighting was the norm.
 Floor lamps with fabric shades, table lamps, and perhaps a modest ceiling fixture.
 Avoid anything too modern or overly decorative.
 Soft, diffused light was preferred.
 It’s about gentle illumination, not drama.